 The fluoride debate

 Fluoride was removed from Calgary’s water in 2011.
-This year City Council announced a plebicite will take place during the municipal election in October inviting Calgarians to vote yes or no to putting fluoride back in the water.
+This year City Council announced a plebicite will take place during the municipal election on October 18th inviting Calgarians to vote yes or no to putting fluoride back in the water.

 The conversation around water fluoridation may have resurfaced in Calgary, but it’s been part of our daily work on the Dental Health Bus since the program started in 2013.
 Our staff see the effects of deficient public dental health measures on kids every day.